Top 30 Best EDC Essentials For Men – Must Have Everyday Carry Items

 26. Tactical Pen

 Meet the tactical pen, it’s like a regular pen but on steroids.
 You can get them in any flavor you’d like including aluminum, stainless steel, titanium, and so on.

 As a self-defense tool, they are rather weak and are more or less a last resort solution, but at least they offer something over nothing.
 In reality, they offer the same functionally as any other pen, however, depending on which model you buy, they can last a lifetime.

 Of course, you can throw in different ink refills too.
 My personal favorite is the Spacepen refills which allow you to write while underwater.
 What is this black magic?

 Titanium, aluminum, leather, and beyond, EDC wallets come in all sorts of flavors.
-More modern wallets for men feature minimalist or slim designs to help not only save weight but also space in your pocket.
+More modern wallets for men such as the Ridge Wallet feature minimalist or slim designs to help not only save weight but also space in your pocket.